Excel’s Transpose Function – Syntax, Uses and Troubleshooting

 =TRANSPOSE(array)

-where array is required and is the range or array whose orientation you’d like to rotate.
+Where array is required and is the range or array whose orientation you’d like to rotate.

 Let’s look at an easy example to see the TRANSPOSE Function in action.

-We have the following data set, showing the stages in a mobile app development process and the team leader responsible for each stage.
+It shows the stages in a mobile app development process and the team leader responsible for each stage.

 Screenshot showing the source data.

 1) Select the cell, you would like to be the upmost left cell in your range.
-In this case it is cell A4.
+In this case, it is cell A4.

 2) Enter the following formula: